CaltechAUTHORS

 Item Type:Article

-Additional Information:Copyright © 2008 by the American Society for Biochemistry and Molecular Biology.
+Additional Information:© 2008 American Society for Biochemistry and Molecular Biology.
 Submitted on August 27, 2007.
 Revised on January 18, 2008.
 Accepted on January 20, 2008.
 Papers In Press, published online ahead of print January 20, 2008.
 This work was supported in part by National Institutes of Health Grants GM50351 and CA112293.
 The costs of publication of this article were defrayed in part by the payment of page charges.
 This article must therefore be hereby marked "advertisement" in accordance with 18 U.S.C.
 Section 1734 solely to indicate this fact.
 The on-line version of this article (available at http://www.jbc.org) contains supplemental Figs. S1–S11.

 Record Number:CaltechAUTHORS:LIUjbc08

-Persistent URL:http://resolver.caltech.edu/CaltechAUTHORS:LIUjbc08
+Persistent URL:https://resolver.caltech.edu/CaltechAUTHORS:LIUjbc08

 Usage Policy:No commercial reproduction, distribution, display or performance rights in this work are provided.